maxenceC/gloryowl-scraper/README.md

 ### Scrape the website

-Once the app is running, go to (or whatever localhost/ip/port if you are running a local server or changed the port):
+Once the app is running, go to :

 `http://localhost:3000/fetchComics`

+(or whatever localhost/ip/port if you are not running a local server or changed the local port)

 Then approx. 20 sec :